hpesoj/gsl-pointers/README.md

 ### <a name="rationale-optional"></a> Use of `optional_indirect<T>` rather than `std::optional<indirect<T>>`

-It could be argued that the role of an optional "indirect" should be played by `optional<indirect<T>>`.
-After all, there is no `std::optional_string_indirect` to act as a higher-level version of a `char const*` which represents an optional string; in fact, it could be argued that `char const*` should never be conceptually never be null, which is why types such as `std::optional_string_indirect` don't exist.
-Surely the same applies to a `T*` that represents a reference?
+It could be argued that the role of an optional indirect reference should be played by `optional<indirect<T>>`.
 In practice, it is common to use `T*` as an optional reference and `T&` as a mandatory reference, while a `char const*` that represents a string is more commonly expected to not be null.
 In addition, the double indirection syntax required when using `optional<indirect<T>>` is very clunky:

 ```c++
 foo f;